The lowdown (in their own words...)

 Telephone: 020 7628 2020

 Managing partner : Jeremy Hoyland

-Who we are: Simmons & Simmons is a leading international law firm with fully integrated teams working throughout Europe, the Middle East and Asia.
+Who we are: Scratch the surface of Simmons & Simmons and you'll discover a leading law firm of over 1,600 colleagues, offering expert legal advice across Europe, the Middle East and Asia.

 Perks: Benefits included are 25 days' holiday entitlement, life assurance, income protection insurance, medical insurance, gym subsidy, free GP visits, assistance if working late, back-up care service, music/singing lessons, season ticket loan, subsidised staff restaurant, travel insurance and pension contributions.